How Other Craft Fair Vendors can Increase Your Sales

 CHILDREN

-Vendors selling little girl’s hair accessories are targeting parents with young daughters.
+Vendors selling hair accessories for little girls are targeting parents with young daughters.
 They may pair up at a craft fair with handmade vendors selling:

 • Children’s clothing